apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 Together then, this configuration enables the DynamoDB Metadata Store for two buckets with a shared table, while disabling it for the public bucket.

+### Out-of-band operations with S3Guard

+We call an operation out-of-band (OOB) when a bucket is used by a client with S3Guard, and another client runs a write (e.g delete, move, rename, overwrite) operation on an object in the same bucket without S3Guard.

+The definition of behaviour in S3AFileSystem/MetadataStore in case of OOBs:
+* A client with S3Guard
+* B client without S3Guard (Directly to S3)

+* OOB OVERWRITE, authoritative mode:
+  * A client creates F1 file
+  * B client overwrites F1 file with F2 (Same, or different file size)
+  * A client's getFileStatus returns F1 metadata

+* OOB OVERWRITE, NOT authoritative mode:
+  * A client creates F1 file
+  * B client overwrites F1 file with F2 (Same, or different file size)
+  * A client's getFileStatus returns F2 metadata.
+In not authoritative mode we check S3 for the file.
+If the modification time of the file in S3 is greater than in S3Guard, we can safely return the S3 file metadata and update the cache.

+* OOB DELETE, authoritative mode:
+  * A client creates F file
+  * B client deletes F file
+  * A client's getFileStatus returns that the file is still there

+* OOB DELETE, NOT authoritative mode:
+  * A client creates F file
+  * B client deletes F file
+  * A client's getFileStatus returns that the file is still there

+Note: authoritative and NOT authoritative mode behaves the same at OOB DELETE case.

+The behaviour in case of getting directory listings:
+* File status in metadata store gets updated during the listing the same way as in getFileStatus.

 ## S3Guard Command Line Interface (CLI)